arv100kri/Cognitive-Services/Content/en-us/KES/evaluateMethod.md

 `http://<host>/evaluate?expr=Composite(Author.Name=='jaime teevan')&attributes=Title,Y,Author.Name,Author.Id&count=2`

 The response contains the top 2 ("count=2") most likely matching entities.
 For each entity, the title, year, author name, and author ID attributes are returned.
-Note how the structure of composite attribute values match the way they are specified in the data file.
+Note how the structure of composite attribute values matches the way they are specified in the data file.

 ```json
 {